U.S. Army Transportation Museum

 The U.S. Army Transportation Museum is a United States Army museum of vehicles and other transportation-related equipment and memorabilia.
 It is located on the grounds of Fort Eustis, Virginia, in Newport News, on the Virginia Peninsula.

 History

 The museum was established in 1959, in a warehouse using items initially collected for a recruiting exhibit.
 A main building opened in 1976, and in 1987, an open-air pavilion was opened for aviation exhibits.
 The buildings, built at a total cost of US$765,000, and other capital improvements are funded by the Army Transportation Museum Foundation (ATMF).
 Since the foundation is prohibited by law from obtaining state or federal grants, private donations are the only funding source.

 A number of the museum's artifacts, including a CH-54 were moved to Fort Lee in 2021.

-In June 2025, it was announced that the museum will close within the next three years and be consolidated with a logistics museum at Fort Lee (formerly Fort Gregg-Adams) near Richmond, Virginia.
+In June 2025, it was announced that the museum will close within the next three years and be consolidated with a logistics museum at Fort Lee near Richmond, Virginia.